Stanguerrero/osticket-prereqs/README.md

 <h2>1) Create a Resource Group</h2>

-- Start by logging into your Azure portal.
+- Begin by logging into your Azure portal.

-- Click on "Create a resource" and choose "Resource group."
+- Click on "Create a resource" and select "Resource group."

-- Name your resource group, and select a region.
+- Name your resource group and choose a region.
 Click "Review + create" and then "Create."

 <h2>2) Create a Windows 10 Virtual Machine</h2>

 - In the Azure portal, select your newly created resource group.

-- Click on "Add" and search for "Windows 10 Pro."
+- Click "Add" and search for "Windows 10 Pro."
 Choose an appropriate image.

 - Configure your VM with 2-4 virtual CPUs and memory as needed.